-2.5.1 Structures which propagate context in HL7 models
+Structures which propagate context in HL7 models

-HL7 Version 3 includes specific attributes, which indicate whether context propagates across Participation and ActRelationship associations.
+CDA R2 includes specific attributes, which indicate whether context propagates across Participation and ActRelationship associations.
 The rules associated with these attributes determine whether the target Act of an ActRelationship shares the participations and other contextual attributes of the source Act and whether these can be substituted by alternative explicit values within the target Act.
+NOTE: The context conduction model used in earlier versions of the RIM and currently in CDA R2 has been deprecated and replaced in later versions of the RIM by a new “vocabulary-based” context conduction model (as of ??).
+It is anticipated that a future release of CDA will upated this to be consistent with the current RIM, but at present the following guidance is applicable for use in CDA R2.

-2.5.1.1 Potential Overlap
+Potential Overlap